Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 34 If anyone is hungry, he should eat at home, so that when you meet together it may not result in judgment.
 And when I come I will give further directions.

-Verse 29: ‘without recognising the body of the Lord’
+Look at verse 29: ‘without recognising the body of the Lord’

 As a Baptist I do not believe in transubstantiation – that the bread and wine actually become the body and blood of Jesus.
 But I recognise the simple symbolism that the broken bread reminds us of Jesus’ broken body and the wine reminds us of his redeeming blood.